jgolla/PI-Coresight-Custom-Symbols/LiquidGauge.md

     }
     ```

 1. The next step is to hook the data updates to the guage symbols `update` method.
+Here we are using the `Indicator` property on the data that is passed into the `dataUpdate` function.
+The Indicator property represents the current value as a percentage of Max - Min, between 0 and 100.

 	```javascript
     function init(scope, elem) {